My Forking Life

 • Pulse until butter and shortening is cut into pieces into the flour.

-• Add 8 Tbsp of water and pulse until the dough starts to pull away from the walls of the food processor.
-If the dough appears too dry and crumbly, add more water, about ½ Tbsp at a time.
+• Add 8 tablespoon of water and pulse until the dough starts to pull away from the walls of the food processor.
+If the dough appears too dry and crumbly, add more water, about ½ tablespoon at a time.

 The butter being mixed into the flour.